 Learners come up with ideas for ways to “take action for the common good.”

 - Pose this question: What are some things we can say to others to bring a smile to their faces, help them when they are struggling with a problem, or make the classroom a cooperative place?

-- The teacher then holds the stone and says something like.
+- As an example, hold the stone and say something like.
 “You are worth my time.”
-Pass the stone to a student.
-That student adds an idea (e.g., “Will you play with me?"
+Pass the stone around the circle.
+Each learner adds an idea (e.g., “Will you play with me?"
 "Everyone gets a turn."
 "You can do it.”) and passes on the stone.
 (Someone should take notes.)

-Reflect with students about how it makes them feel to say or hear these words.
+Reflect on how it makes them feel to say or hear these words.

-Tell students they will be writing encouraging messages like these on stones to be placed around the inside and outside of the school to spread a spirit of positive action for the common good.
+They will write encouraging messages like these on stones to be placed around the community to spread a spirit of positive action for the common good.

-- Tell the students the name of their project is "Doodle Stones," and STONES stands for Sharing Thoughtful, Optimistic Notes of Encouragement Successfully.
+- The name of their project is "Doodle Stones," and STONES stands for Sharing Thoughtful, Optimistic Notes of Encouragement Successfully.
 Go over each word and discuss.
 Teach the term acronym.

 Part Two: (10 minutes)

-Tell the students that written or spoken word can be a powerful instrument of change.
-Give examples from history or literature (in your curriculum), such as the Declaration of Independence, speeches by Martin Luther King, Jr., or the words of characters in a book, like The Lorax.
+Written or spoken word can be a powerful instrument of change.
+Give examples from history or literature, such as the Declaration of Independence, speeches by Martin Luther King, Jr., or the words of characters in a book, like The Lorax.

-Show the students the following quotes (also in the PowerPoint) and discuss how words can move people to have courage, do the right thing, or act for the common good.
+Share the following quotes and discuss how words can move people to have courage, do the right thing, or act for the common good.